 The microbial community makes prominent contribution in the gut of the insects where they profusely aid in varying life mediated processes and feeding habits of insect host.
 The microbial contribution in the gut functioning is of paramount significance relevant from wide perspectives, such as physiological processes, biochemical reactions mediated by enzymes, agriculture, and study of ecology.
 The symbiotic gut denizens can have huge impact on the vectoring efficiency (Ricci et al., 2012; McMeniman et al., 2009) and developmental time, which indirectly results in the potential disease control.
-The usage and incorporation of fresh and high quality material plays very quintessential role in booming and thriving of honey bee larvae before exploiting it for scientific manipulation and strenuous exercise testing of compounds and pathogens.
+The usage and incorporation of fresh and high-quality material plays very quintessential role in booming and thriving of honey bee larvae before exploiting it for scientific manipulation and strenuous exercise testing of compounds and pathogens.
 Nevertheless, the larvae reared in natural habitat and contexture conditions will not be distinguishable from the larvae raised on artificial medium.
-Thus critical and precise examinations are of utmost importance with in vitro-reared larvae.
+Thus, critical and precise examinations are of utmost importance with in vitro-reared larvae.
 The micro biome in wide diversified insect genera specifically in honey bees plays have been found in playing the quintessential role in regulating the metabolic functions, greatly altered by artificial nutritional diets (Chouaia et al., 2012).
 There has been limited and very subtle information present regarding the advantages of honey bee nutritional supplements in large-scale field applications.
 The greater amount of variation has been found in local apiary site environments which majorly depend upon the type of natural pollen material available at the time of testing.
 The larger colonies have been formed and had led to the enormous growth of the colonies when artificial man made diet is in richest amounts of proteinacious content.
 As far as present study is concerned, the macronutrients solemnly could not be attributed to diet effects.
 The population and viability of the colonies is not only affected but feeding the colonies with artificial diet supplements paved a great potential impact on multiple processes such as metamorphoses, leading to the lower emergence rate in honeybees (Vandenberg and Shimanuki, 1987) however, the rate of metamorphosis got better when feeding was done with ample proportion of uniform diet to metamorphose as compared to varying concentration of diet given.
 The colony size and average bee weight were taken as a strong tool to validate the dietary essential amino acid deficiencies relative to leucine.
 Efficiency of diet in bringing the particular changes is directly correlated with the nature of the diets in particular with the nutrient concentration rather than their origin.
 The aim of this review confines the commercial diet formulas and demonstrate that majority of the dietary formulations have supplied some overlooked nutritional factor such as essential micronutrients.
 In the context of our study some completely artifcial diets proved to be helpful in terms of effect of pollen nutrition.
 In a concluding remark it was manifolds exploited that ready made feed can enhance the health benefits and performance of commercially managed bee colonies.
 The aftermath conclusions obtained from the studies carried by many authors unveiled the diagnostic studies which are necessary for comprehension of nutritional requirements and the essence of supplemental feeding on honey bee colonies.
 On the quest of advancement of bee diets it will lead to potential improvement in the supplement freight and enhancement of pollination vitality by fostering larger and significant colony expansion.
 In the developed European nations, during the dearth phase of the bee flora the feeding regime has catered many specific beekeeping operations also.

 COMPETING INTERESTS DISCLAIMER: